 Investigates environmental injustice and how race, place, and space are all subject to policing.

-Elevates voices which were previously not often heard from in this sub genre.
+Elevates voices that were previously not often heard from in this sub-genre.

 Seeks to question instead of proclaim.

 Is well written and deeply considered as well as feisty and brisk on occasion.

 We ask for first digital and print rights, as well as the option to publish the piece in our annual print edition.
 We also ask for archival rights.